Every small business owner needs some combination of business insurance for financial and legal protection against liability in a crisis.

 Your insurer won't ask about your company registration number (CRN) or other business registration details.
 As such, you'll be able to buy business insurance while you're in the midst of settling the paperwork you need to set up your company.

-Your licence details aren't required when you buy business insurance, so you may buy your business insurance before your trade licence has been issued.
+Your license details aren't required when you buy business insurance, so you may buy your business insurance before your trade licence has been issued.
 If you're unsure about whether your business requires a trade licence, you may find out using HMRC's licence finder tool.

 Bear in mind that you need to get all the necessary paperwork sorted out, and that you have obtained your trade licence before you begin trading.